-2022-003 Preparation of Schedule of Federal and State Awards
+2023-003 Preparation of Schedule of Federal and State Awards

-Condition: The Service was unable to provide us with a schedule of federal awards and state financial assistance with the appropriate allocation of funds by ALN and funding source.
+Prior Year Audit Finding: 2022-003 Condition: The Service was unable to provide us with a schedule of federal awards and state financial assistance with the appropriate allocation of funds by ALN and funding source.
 Cause: The Service felt that they did not have the time or resources to accurately prepare the schedule.
 Criteria: Compliance requirements require that the Service "identify, in its accounts, all federal awards received and expended and the federal programs under which they were received.
 Federal program and award identification shall include, as applicable, the ALN title, award number and year, name of federal agency, and name of the pass-through entity."
 In addition, the Service is required to "prepare appropriate financial statements, including the schedule of expenditures of federal awards in accordance with §200.510."
 Effect: Although the auditors are preparing the schedule of expenditures of federal awards and state financial assistance, management of the Service thoroughly reviews the schedule and accepts responsibility for its completeness and accuracy.
 Recommendation: The Service should assign an individual internally that is qualified to prepare this schedule in a timely manner.
 Management's Response: The Service was unable to prepare the schedule due to time constraints.
-The necessary to assure its compliance with this in the future.
+The Service is aware of the requirement and will attempt to compile the information necessary to assure its compliance with this in the future.
+Responsible Official: Marla Sepnafski, Executive Director Anticipated Completion Date: This finding will not completely resolve itself given the cost/benefit basis the Service continues to make.